Kylon99/BeatSpearSupport/README.md

 Drop the BeatSpearSupport.dll file into your Plugins folder under your BeatSaber folder.

 ## Changelog

+### 0.2.0

+* Added support for Two Controller spear
+* Added option to remove offhand spear
+* Renamed the Beat Spear option to One Color

 ### 0.1.0

 * Initial working version of Beat Spear Support